EasyNetDev/paragon-ufsd-ntfs-driver-porting/README.md

 ## Goals

-The goal of this project is to support kernels 4.13 to 4.18.
+The goal of this project is to support kernels 4.13 and newer.

 ## How to build